Can Wood Floor Cupping Be Fixed?

 - The FIRST Thing To Do When Cupping is Discovered

 Cupping is one of the unfortunately common issues that can plague hardwood floors.
 It can happen to most types of wood, and it’s often the first observable sign your floor is being affected by moisture.

-Since wood reacts to moisture so easily, floorboards can warp as they react to the change in their internal moisture content (MC) after the floor’s installation.
-But if you catch it early and can address the moisture issue, there is hope in getting your floor back to normal.
+Since wood reacts to moisture quickly, floorboards can warp as they react to the change in their internal moisture content (MC) after the floor’s installation.
+But if you catch it early and can address the moisture issue, there is hope in returning your floor to normal.

 Here’s what you need to know.

 Make sure you have a reliable wood moisture meter

 So you know how much the wood moisture content has risen or can identify wet problem areas.
 While several types of meters are available, few allow for multiple tests in multiple areas over and over without damaging the wood.
 The Wagner Meters Orion® moisture meter line uses electromagnetic wave frequency (EMF) to measure large areas.